genomeark/genomeark.github.io/documentation/bucket-structure.md

                   ├── {genome_id}.pri.cur.YYYYMMDD.agp            Chromosome assignments for {genome_id}.pri.cur.YYYYMMDD.fasta.gz
                   └── {genome_id}.pri.cur.YYYYMMDD.MT.fasta.gz    Mitochondrial genome assembly (optional)
   ```
-It is accecptable to name the directory `assembly_curated{suffix}`, where the
+It is acceptable to name the directory `assembly_curated{suffix}`, where the
 suffix is an underscore followed by some informative string.
 This can be useful
 when more than 1 assemblies were curated so that they can be easily
-easily differentiated from eachother.
+easily differentiated from each other.
 Examples of informative strings are the
 location or institution that generated the assembly, a version, or a date.

+The following specifications for assembly folders apply to the VGP pipeline version 2.0 assemblies.
+For more information about version 1.0 assemblies, please see the previous documentation.

 ### Uncurated Assemblies
   ```